psalire/Poker-Hand-Auditor/README.md

 ## How it works

 It parses hand history files for hole and board cards while counting every drawn card, and all 5-card hands and their ranks (e.g. pair, straight, etc.).
 Optionally, also count the hole card distribution and/or the distribution of all hand combinations of hole and board cards.

-Final output is tables of the found sample proportions compared to the expected with upper and lower confidence limits and chi-square goodness of fit test results.
+Final output is tables of the sample proportions compared to the expected with upper and lower confidence limits and chi-square goodness of fit test results.

 ## Prerequisites